ethereum/EIPs/EIPS/eip_FST.md

 ---

 ## Simple Summary
-A standard interface for Finalizable Service Token enables companies or professionals to emit a token for its services.
+An interface for Finalizable Service Token enables companies or professionals to emit a token for its services.

 ## Abstract
-This improvemnt wnats to **standardize** a **service token transferable n-times** and **mintable**.
+This improvemnt wnats to **propose** a **service token transferable n-times** and **mintable**.

 The main focus of this token Is about a distributed service that can be used with this token.